nuts-foundation/nuts-node/README.rst

 **Auth**
-auth.contractvalidators       [irma,uzi,dummy]  sets the different contract validators to use auth.irma.autoupdateschemas   true              set if you want automatically update the IRMA schemas every 60 minutes. auth.irma.schemamanager       pbdf              IRMA schemeManager to use for attributes.
+auth.contractvalidators       [irma,uzi,dummy]  sets the different contract validators to use auth.irma.autoupdateschemas   true              set if you want automatically update the IRMA schemas every 60 minutes. auth.irma.schememanager       pbdf              IRMA schemeManager to use for attributes.
 Can be either 'pbdf' or 'irma-demo'. auth.publicurl                                  public URL which can be reached by a users IRMA client **Crypto** crypto.storage                fs                Storage to use, 'fs' for file system, default: fs